brandonmcclure/PoshGif/README.md

 # PoshGif

+I use [gifski](https://github.com/sindresorhus/Gifski) for this now.
+I am keeping this repo archived becase it is a useful showcase of setting byte sequence and I may not want to find and bug Lee about it in the future [grin]

 A powershell module for generating gifs from a directory of images

 I wrote this to help out my son make a short stop motion video.
 There are some dependencies on Write-Log from [FC_Log](https://github.com/brandonmcclure/friendly-chainsaw) right now.
 The script will run without it, but you will not get any log information.